JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Debugging/src/03-Debug/Readme.md

 Previously, we got around the "`bind` outputs the same box-like type it receives" restriction by using `MonadEffect`.
 However, we also explained that `ST`, the monad used to run a computation that uses local mutable state, did not have an instance for `MonadEffect`.
 This decision is intentional.

 When we run production code, we want to uphold this restriction.
 However, when we are debugging code, this restriction can be very annoying.
-Fortunately, the [Debug.Trace](https://pursuit.purescript.org/packages/purescript-debug/4.0.0/docs/Debug.Trace) package exists to help you use print debugging in any monadic context.
+Fortunately, the [Debug](https://pursuit.purescript.org/packages/purescript-debug/docs/Debug) package exists to help you use print debugging in any monadic context.
 You should use it when initially prototyping things.
 It should never appear in production code, nor as a solution for production-level logging.
 (We'll show how to do that in the `Application Structure` folder).

-**WARNING**: `Debug.Trace`'s functions are not always reliable when running concurrent code (i.e. `Aff`-based computations).
+**WARNING**: `Debug`'s functions are not always reliable when running concurrent code (i.e. `Aff`-based computations).

 ## Compilation Instructions